 * You should not get unnecessary information from your customers.
 You might have physical products on your WooCommerce or online ones (such as a downloadable file or an online service).
 In any case, you should get minimum information from them.

 - Email address (It is the minimum information to keep in touch with them.
 Also, as a confirmation.
 That’s a relief!)

 - Card information (unless one-click checkout)

 Other items like name, phone number, etc., haven’t got priority as much as they have.

 A high converting WooCommerce checkout page template (dos and don’ts)

 - Having one goal: You should remove all the things that will distract your customers from the checkout page.
-This is essential to reduce checkout page abandonment rate.
-For example, social media buttons; customers may click on them and leave out the checkout page.
+This is essential to reduce the checkout page abandonment rate.
+For example, customers may click on social media buttons and leave out the checkout page.